-Subscriptions may relate to an amount, a whole number of units or a fraction of a unit, as each unit is divided into thousandths.
+Subscription requests may relate to a whole number of units or a fraction of a unit, as each unit is divided into thousandths, or the equivalent sum.

-Redemptions may relate to an amount, a whole number of units or a fraction of a unit, as each unit is divided into thousandths.
+Redemption requests may relate to a whole number of units or a fraction of a unit.